stuartpet/Bookmark-Challange/README.md

 Registration
 Authentication

 Use Rspec, Sinatra, Capybara, SQL

+User Stories -
+1: As a User I want to be able to see a list of my bookmarks.
+So that I can be taken to a bookmarked site I want to click on a bookmark I want to be able to access bookmarked sites quickly without doing another search